edina/nbexchange/README.md

 - **`base_url`**

-This is the _service_ url used by jupyterhub, and defaults to `/services/nbexchange/`
+This is the url the service listens to.
+It is essentially the _service_ url used by jupyterhub, and defaults to `/services/nbexchange/`

 - **`base_storage_location`**